8awake/.github/profile/README.md

 ##  🎯 Why 8awake is the right partner for your project?

+💡 **End-to-End Digital**

-💡 **End-to-End Digital**: From strategy to transformation, we guide you through the entire digital lifecycle.
+From strategy to transformation, we guide you through the entire digital lifecycle.

-⚡ **Accelerated Execution:** Robust frameworks that ensure predictable outcomes and a faster time-to-market.
+⚡ **Accelerated Execution:**

+Robust frameworks that ensure predictable outcomes and a faster time-to-market.

-🧠 **Data-Driven Innovation:** Harness the power of Data with AI to unlock insights and optimize performance.
+🧠 **Data-Driven Innovation:**

+Harness the power of Data with AI to unlock insights and optimize performance.

-🏅 **Capability Building for Sustainable Success:** We equip your teams with the skills, tools, and frameworks they need.
+🏅 **Capability Building for Sustainable Success:**

+We equip your teams with the skills, tools, and frameworks they need.

-🏛️ **Governance-Driven Technology:** Solutions designed to meet strict compliance, privacy, and policy management standards.
+🏛️ **Governance-Driven Technology:**

+Solutions designed to meet strict compliance, privacy, and policy management standards.

 ## 📚 Publications & Insights: